IWILZ/FS2020-LCD-Panel/README.md

 ### **The I2C serial BUS**

-The name of this bus is **I2C** and Arduino uses it to communicate with both LCDs but obviously each of them must be uniquely identified and this is achieved by **assigning them a different address** soldering a tin drop between **A0, A1, or A2 pads**.
+The name of the serial bus is **I2C** and Arduino uses it to communicate with both LCDs but obviously each of them must be uniquely identified and this is achieved by **assigning them a different address** soldering a tin drop between **A0, A1, or A2 pads**.

 In my case the I2C adapters came with the predefined **0x27** address (with all pads unsoldered) and i've used the first as **flight parameters LCD**.
-Then i soldered the pad A0 on the second giving it the address **0x26** for the **radio stack** but when you buy your LCDs, please check **how you can change the address because different brands could have different procedures**.
+Then i soldered the pad A0 on the second giving it the address **0x26** for the **radio stack** but when you buy your LCDs, please check **how you can change the address because different brands could have different procedures and/or address ranges**.

-**Also on the Arduino side you have to check on which pins you have to connect the I2C bus** because this depends on the specific Arduino board.
+**Also on the Arduino side you have to check on which pins you have to connect the I2C bus** because they depends on the specific Arduino board.
 On the Arduino **Nano** for example the I2C bus must be connect on **A4 and A5** pins.

-I2C is a bi-directional BUS but in this project informations flow only from the microcontroller to each LCD.
+I2C is a bi-directional BUS but in this project data flow only from the microcontroller to each LCD.
 If you are interested to get more information about I2C bus you can read here: https://en.wikipedia.org/wiki/I%C2%B2C

 The following figure shows the complete bus architecture of the project.
 The communications from Arduino to both LCDs are done using the **LiquidCrystal_I2C library**.